mndscp/snug-keyboard-layout/README.md

 ### Corpus

-During the layout creation process I tried different text corpora and the one that ended up being the most helpful was a dual corpus consisting of an English text and the German translation of that text.
-I ran analyses using the English part (EN), the German part (DE), them combined as the dual corpus (ENDE), the classic Monkeytype Quotes corpus, and my exported chats from Discord.
+During the layout creation process I tried different text corpora and the one that ended up being the most helpful was a parallel corpus consisting of an text available in both English and German.
+I ran analyses using the English part (EN), the German part (DE), them combined as the parallel corpus (ENDE), the classic Monkeytype Quotes corpus, and my exported chats from Discord.

+You can find the English/German text that I used for the parallel corpus [here](https://www.statmt.org/europarl/).

 The analyses were done using three different analysers:
 - semilin's [genkey](https://semilin.github.io/genkey/)
 - ClemenPine's [200-analyzer](https://github.com/ClemenPine/200-analyzer)
 - The [Colemak Mods analyzer](https://colemakmods.github.io/mod-dh/analyze.html) using the default EN and DE corpora

 ### genkey